Boeing completes Dreamliner family with first 787-10 delivery

 The 787 and A330neo are locked in a fierce battle for sales and profits in the market for jets with around 300 seats.

-Boeing looks poised to win a hotly contested order from American Airlines (AAL.O), beating competition from the A330neo, people familiar with the matter said on Friday.
+Boeing looks poised to win a hotly contested order from American Airlines, beating competition from the A330neo, people familiar with the matter said on Friday.
+(Reporting by Harriet McLeod; Editing by Daniel Wallis)